yanick/blog_entries/dumuzi/README.md

 ---

+# System Monitoring on the Cheap with TAP and Smolder

 Like any self-respecting geek, I have a small network at home.
 It's fairly well-behaved and stable, so I never really felt the burning